 ProtonVPN has a versatile browser extension with leak protection, split tunneling support, and even the ability to connect automatically.
 Its full apps are even more secure thanks to their unbreakable encryption, stealth mode, kill switch, and specialty servers (including some designed for torrenting and streaming), There’s even port forwarding functionality at no additional cost!
 ProtonVPN follows a strict no-logs policy and has been audited to prove it.

-The VPN’s apps are compatible with various platforms, including Windows, Mac, iOS, Android, Fire TV, and Linux, ensuring access on any device.
+The VPN’s apps are compatible with various platforms, including Windows, macOS, iOS, Android, Fire TV, and Linux, ensuring access on any device.
 It’s also possible to manually install this VPN on your router (check its website for instructions).

 Buy this VPN if: